refinedev/refine/documentation/docs/core/providers/audit-log-provider.md

 ### `create`

-This method is triggered when a new log is created.
-The incoming parameters contain the data we need and we need to return a Promise.
+This method is triggered when a new log is created or when you use `useLog`'s `log` method.
+The incoming parameters show the values of the new record to be created.

 :::important
 We recommend that you create audit logs server-side.
 So when the user performs an action (create, createMany, update, updateMany, delete and deleteMany), we recommend that you do it on the API side.